-This certificate is awarded to those students who complete the requirements for an Associate of Arts Certificate with these exceptions: the requirement in humanistic studies is reduced and a minimum of twenty hours in science and mathematics must be completed.
+This certificate is awarded to those students who complete the requirements for an Associate of Arts Certificate with these exceptions: the requirements in humanistic studies and Social Science are reduced and a minimum of twenty hours in science and mathematics must be completed.
 For those in Engineering the language requirement is also reduced.